apache/spark/docs/configuration.md

   <td><code>spark.checkpoint.dir</code></td>
   <td>(none)</td>
   <td>
-    Equivalent with SparkContext.setCheckpointDir.
-If set, the path becomes the default directory for checkpointing.
+    Set the default directory for checkpointing.
 It can be overwritten by SparkContext.setCheckpointDir.
   </td>
   <td>4.0.0</td>